Skip to content

 The Death of the Pixel Pusher

 I’ve been a designer for twenty years and I barely open Figma anymore.
 I launched a whole new onboarding experience for Stora customers recently and never did a single thing in Figma myself.
 I worked directly in the codebase.
-That’s not because I’m some special case — it’s because the tools that defined design as a profession for the last fifteen years are becoming optional.
+The tools that defined design as a profession for the last fifteen years are becoming optional, and I’m not some special case.

-Last week Figma’s stock dropped 7% the day Anthropic launched Claude Design.
-That’s not a reaction to a product.
-That’s the market pricing in something the design industry has been quietly pretending isn’t happening.
-Claude Design turns a prompt into a working prototype in seconds, and when it’s done, hands off to Claude Code to build it.
+Figma’s stock dropped 7% the day Anthropic launched Claude Design.
+The boundary between designing something and shipping it is collapsing.
 Idea to shipped product, all inside one tool.
-This stuff has been happening for a while if you were paying attention — it just depends how willing you were to jump into code.
-Claude Design makes it accessible to everyone else.
+This stuff has been happening for a while if you were willing to jump into code.
+It just got accessible to everyone else.

-It’s not just the tools.
 Hiring data shows design roles have plateaued since 2023 while product manager demand keeps growing.
-There’s a three-way standoff now between designers, PMs, and engineers — all competing for the same scope of work.
+There’s a three-way standoff now between designers, PMs, and engineers, all competing for the same scope of work.

-So what’s left when you strip out the execution work?
+So what’s left when pushing pixels isn’t the job?
 Three things.
 The thinking that happens before you open any tool.
 The judgment that decides whether what gets made is any good.
-And — newly accessible — the ability to actually ship, or at least get dangerous enough with code to participate in how things get built.
+And, newly accessible, the ability to actually ship, or at least get dangerous enough with code to participate in how things get built.

-Whether any one designer does all three, or goes deep on one, or pairs with people who fill the gaps — that’s the open question.
+Whether any one designer does all three, or goes deep on one, or pairs with people who fill the gaps is still an open question.
 The role isn’t settled.
-But these are the axes the conversation is happening on now.
+But these are the axes that matter now.

 All three are spectrums.
 You can be strong in one, weak in another.
 The rare profile that’s strong across all three is what the market is paying for.